autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/use-cases/manual-control/index.md

 - The vehicle can transition to a safe state when a communication problem occurs.
 - Supports the following commands and statuses.
-  - Pedal or acceleration as longitudinal control
+  - Pedal, acceleration or velocity as longitudinal control
   - Steering tire angle as lateral control
   - Gear
   - Turn indicators